MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/configure-service-accounts-analysis-services.md

 -   [Granting additional permissions for specific server operations](#bkmk_tasks)

 An additional configuration step, not documented here, is to register a Service Principal Name (SPN) for the [!INCLUDE[ssASnoversion](../includes/ssasnoversion-md.md)] instance and service account.
 This step enables pass-through authentication from client applications to backend data sources in double-hop scenarios.
 This step only applies for services configured for Kerberos constrained delegation.
 See [Configure Analysis Services for Kerberos constrained delegation](../../analysis-services/instances/configure-analysis-services-for-kerberos-constrained-delegation.md) for further instructions.

 ## Logon account recommendations
+This is the startup account of the MSSQLServerOLAPService Windows service.
+It can be a Windows domain user account, virtual account, managed service account (MSA) or a built-in account such as a per-service SID, NetworkService, or LocalSystem.
+[Using a domain user account as a service logon account](/windows/win32/ad/domain-user-accounts) provides details about user account formats.

  In a failover cluster, all instances of Analysis Services should be configured to use a Windows domain user account.
 Assign the same account to all instances.
 See [How to Cluster Analysis Services](/previous-versions/sql/sql-server-2012/dn736073(v=msdn.10)) for details.

  Standalone instances should use the default virtual account, **NT Service\MSSQLServerOLAPService** for the default instance, or **NT Service\MSOLAP$**_instance-name_ for a named instance.
 This recommendation applies to Analysis Services instances in all server modes, assuming Windows Server 2008 R2 and later for the operating system, and SQL Server 2012 and later for Analysis Services.

-## Granting permissions to Analysis Services
+## Grant permissions to Analysis Services
 This section explains the permissions that Analysis Services requires for local, internal operations, such as starting the executable, reading the configuration file, and loading databases from the data directory.
 If instead you're looking for guidance on setting permissions for external data access and interoperability with other services and applications, see [Granting additional permissions for specific server operations](#bkmk_tasks) further on in this topic.

- For internal operations, the permission holder in Analysis Services is not the logon account, but a local Windows security group created by Setup that contains the per-service SID.
+ For internal operations, the permission holder in Analysis Services is not the logon account, but a local Windows security group created by setup that contains the per-service SID.
 Assigning permissions to the security group is consistent with previous versions of Analysis Services.
 Also, logon accounts can change over time, but the per-service SID and local security group are constant for the lifetime of the server installation.
 For Analysis Services, this makes the security group, rather than the logon account, a better choice for holding permissions.
 Whenever you manually grant rights to the service instance, whether file system permissions or Windows privileges, be sure to grant permissions to the local security group created for the server instance.

  The name of the security group follows a pattern.
 The prefix is always **SQLServerMSASUser$**, followed by the computer name, ending with the instance name.
 The default instance is **MSSQLSERVER**.
 A named instance is the name given during set up.